Aaboe97/02456-Project-Group-101/README.md

 1. Open `JAXNet_Colab_Single_Run.ipynb` in Google Colab or VS Code with Colab extension
 2. Run all cells to train the model and generate:
-   - Training curves (loss & accuracy)
+   - Training curves (WandB required)
    - Confusion matrix
    - Misclassification analysis

-**That's it!** This notebook contains our final optimized model with all hyperparameters pre-configured.
+**That's it!** This notebook contains our final optimised model with all hyperparameters pre-configured.

 **Note:** If you want to generate training plots beyond the confusion matrix and misclassification analysis, set `use_wandb=True` in the notebook and provide your WandB API key when prompted.
 Familiarity with [Weights & Biases](https://wandb.ai) is expected for advanced logging and visualisation features.